CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250326-prototyping.md

 - Trigger user reactions: Help uncover user expectations and issues

 - Might be inaccurate: Does not reflect actual system speed or responsiveness
-- Human error: Human-as-computer may unintentionally interfere with the user’s experience
+- Human error: Human-as-computer may unintentionally interfere with the user's experience
 - Design changes are cumbersome: repetitive earsing and drawing
 - Doesn't scale well: Humans struggle to manually keep up with fast transitions across hundreds of screens